 “What drove me from 9/11 till the merger with American Airlines was not my.. was never once.. and I would have left for goodness sakes.
 The mission was to make sure we got people to safe harbor.”

-Yet Doug Parker’s Primary Focus Has Been on Mergers — and Growing His Role Has Seemed to Matter a Lot
+Yet His Primary Focus Has Been on Mergers — and Growing His Role Has Seemed to Matter a Lot

 So is it fair that Parker only became interested in mergers after other airlines had merged and forced his hand?
 And that it was never about his role becoming CEO of a larger airline, but about employees?

-American Airlines was actually the sixth try for Doug Parker to take over a larger carrier, and the second successful one.
+American Airlines was actually the sixth try for Doug Parker to take over another carrier, and the second successful one.
 He was CEO of America West and merged with US Airways while the latter was still in (its second) bankruptcy.

 Parker sought to merge with bankrupt American Trans Air in 2004 during ATA’s first bankruptcy.
-(They ultimately raised cash selling Chicago Midway gates and nonvoting shares to Southwest.)
+(ATA ultimately raised cash selling Chicago Midway gates and nonvoting shares to Southwest instead.)

 Then in 2006 with Delta in bankruptcy US Airways sought to take over the larger carrier.
 That deal, even if it had gained traction, was unlikely ever to have passed regulatory scrutiny since the combined carrier would have controlled the only two meaningful hubs in the Southeast (Atlanta and Charlotte).
 Delta’s campaign to fight the hostile takeover attempt was called “Keep Delta My Delta.”